HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 #### Periodical plan

-**Description**: It provides the entry for setting the periodical plan window.
+**Description:** It provides the entry for setting the periodical plan window.
 The effect after setting is the same as the periodical plan entry in the original function.
 The following are available currently: Config data periodical backup plan, global table data periodical detection plan, master/slave data consistency periodical detection plan, table structure and table index periodical detection plan, data sharding route periodical detection plan, data unique constraint periodical detection plan.
 For the specific setting method, refer to the Periodical Plan description in "Detection -> Master/Slave Data Consistency Detection".

 ![](assets/hotdb-management/image495.png)

 ### Topological graph alert setting

-**Description**: It can set the threshold for alerts for monitoring items at each layer in "Monitoring -> Logic Topological Graph".
+**Description:** It can set the threshold for alerts for monitoring items at each layer in "Monitoring -> Logic Topological Graph".
 When the threshold is exceeded, the topological graph displays the corresponding warning information.
 You can restore the default setting by clicking the Reset button.

 ![](assets/hotdb-management/image496.png)